harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/quality-and-support-metrics.md

 :::info Prerequisites

-Before adding the Issue Hygiene Report widget to a dashboard, you must configure any **Custom Hygiene Misses** in your [Integrations](../../sei-integrations/sei-integrations-overview.md).
+Before adding the Issue Hygiene Report widget to Insights, you must configure **Custom Hygiene Misses** in your [connectors](../../sei-integrations/sei-integrations-overview.md).

 :::